Here are 16 simple self-care tips for mums (which don't include an expensive trip to a spa)

 - Eat some fruit or vegetables.
 We bet you're great at giving these to your children, but what about you?
 Serve some for yourself too.

-- Or make a healthy smoothie first thing in the morning, and drink it throughout the day (read our list of healthy smoothies for the whole family).
+- Or make a healthy smoothie first thing in the morning, and drink it throughout the day.

 - Make a hot cup of tea, put your baby in the bouncer, and drink the tea while it's still hot.